How to get the most out of EPCOT with toddlers and little kids

 One of the most popular Disney rides for kids, Frozen Ever After, is a gentle boat ride that takes guests on a journey through scenes from the popular film.
 The enchanting ride will be a big hit with little Frozen fans, and its gentle pace makes it suitable for all ages.

-Bear in mind, this ride is very popular, so you might want to rope drop it or select it as your first Genie+ .
-When we booked a lightening lane for it at 9am, the next available slot was 5:30pm!
+Bear in mind, this ride is very popular, so you might want to rope drop it or select it as your first lightening lane selection with the multi pass.
+When we booked a lightning lane for it at 9am, the next available slot was 5:30pm!
 Find it in the Norway pavilion in the World Showcase.

 Remy’s Ratatouille Adventure